-Providing a team approach to care, experts at Carle Cancer Center and Carle Digestive Health Institute work together to develop an individualized plan of treatment for your gastrointestinal cancer care.
+Providing a team approach to care, experts at Carle Cancer Institute and Carle Digestive Health Institute work together to develop an individualized plan of treatment for your gastrointestinal cancer care.

 Gastrointestinal (GI) cancer affects organs of the digestive system, including the esophagus, colon, rectum, gallbladder, liver, pancreas and stomach.
 Colorectal cancer is the third most commonly diagnosed in the U.S. for men and women but can be prevented with regular screenings.

 Learn more about your colorectal cancer screening options.

 Carle Cancer Institute is the premier cancer treatment and support center in east central Illinois, offering more resources to help patients in the fight against cancer.
 With the area's largest and most specialized team of fellowship trained oncologists, surgeons and staff, patients get in for diagnosis and start treatment as soon as possible.FIND A DOCTOR VISIT INSTITUTE

 After an initial diagnosis of gastrointestinal cancer, you’ll need to be seen by many specialists.
 Our Gastrointestinal Cancer Multidisciplinary Clinic brings the specialists to you by scheduling all of these appointments in one place over one to two days.
 This streamlined approach allows you to stay in one place during initial cancer treatment conversations.